matheus-aloisio-lehnen/queue-processor/README.md

 ## 📜 License

-This project is distributed under the terms of the MIT License (or your chosen license).
+This project is distributed under the terms of the MIT License.